rbpayne/xamarin.forms-collectionview-refresh-glitch/README.md

 This repo includes a small reproducible example of a Xamarin.Forms `CollectionView` animation glitch.
 The glitch occurs when an entire `CollectionView`—backed by an `ObservableCollection`—is cleared and then reloaded multiple times.
 The glitch occurs in iOS but not in Android.

 I am posting this in the hope that the Xamarin.Forms team will be able to replicate and fix the issue.
 While there are [workarounds](#workaround), I feel that this is a core issue that should be solved at the root.
+I have submitted an issue to the Xamarin.Forms GitHub repo: https://github.com/xamarin/Xamarin.Forms/issues/14302.

 ![CollectionView glitches when refreshed multiple times](screen-recordings/refresh-multiple-times.gif)